 Diseases Of The Gallbladder

 Though the gallbladder is not a vital organ, it can be subject to a number of diseases, some of which can result in serious complications.
 Gallbladder disease can occur in both sexes though it is more common in women.
 The two most common diseases involving the gallbladder are gallstone disease and cholecystitis.

 In gallstone disease, stones are formed in the gallbladder.
 It usually does not cause any symptoms.
 But sometimes it causes symptoms and can lead to serious complications when it obstructs the flow of bile from the gallbladder by blocking the cystic duct or by moving into the bile duct and causing obstruction.
 The symptoms include abdominal pain, fever, and jaundice.

 In cholecystitis, the gallbladder is inflamed.
 It can be due to gallstone disease and can occur in conditions other than gallstone disease also, when it is called acalculous cholecystitis.
 The symptoms include abdominal pain and fever.

-Gallbladder is not a vital organ and a person can live without it.
-It can be removed by surgery.
-This procedure is called cholecystectomy.
-It can be done by laparoscopic method and by open method (by opening the abdomen).
-Gallbladder is usually removed if a person suffers from cholecystitis or is having painful gallstone disease.
+Gallbladder removal is medically called cholecystectomy.
+It can be done laparoscopically or by using the more traditional open method (by opening the abdomen).
+Gallbladder removal surgery is usually performed if a person suffers from cholecystitis or is having painful gallstone disease.
 There are other less common indications as well.
 Approximately 700,000 cholecystectomies are performed for gallstone disease in the United States each year.
 Most of these are laparoscopic cholecystectomies.

 - Bile leak